• HOME

 • Breakfast included

-Las Farolas is a four-star hotel in Antigua with unique Baroque-style architecture offering elegant gardens and standard double rooms ranging in price from $46–$67/night.
+Las Farolas is a four-star hotel in Antigua with unique Baroque-style architecture.
+It offers elegant gardens and standard double rooms that are priced from $67-$92/night.

-While the rooms aren’t much to brag about, guests rave about the comfy beds and the on-site restaurant that whips up gourmet Guatemalan food on it its plant-filled terrace and outdoor garden.
+While the rooms aren’t much to brag about, guests rave about the comfy beds and the on-site restaurant, which whips up gourmet Guatemalan food on its plant-filled terrace and outdoor garden.

-If you are looking for a budget-friendly hotel you can escape to after a fun day out exploring Antigua, then check out Las Farolas.
+If you are looking for a budget-friendly hotel to escape to after a fun day exploring Antigua, check out Las Farolas.

 3. Selina Antigua